polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 There are several ways you can get the metadata for a runtime.
 For example, you can do any of the following:

-- Use [Polkadot/Substrate Portal](https://polkadot.js.org/apps/#/rpc) to connect to a blockchain or node and select the **state** endpoint and the **getMetadata** method to return the metadata in JSON format.
+- Use the [Polkadot Portal](https://polkadot.js.org/apps/#/rpc) to connect to a blockchain or node and select the **state** endpoint and the **getMetadata** method to return the metadata in JSON format.
 - Use the command-line `polkadot-js-api` to call the `state_getMetadata` RPC method to return the metadata as a hex-encoded vector of SCALE-encoded bytes.
 - Use the `subxt metadata` command to download the metadata in JSON, hex, or raw bytes.
 - Use the `sidecar` API and `/runtime/metadata` endpoint to connect to a node and retrieve the metadata in JSON format.

 The type information provided by the metadata enables applications to communicate with nodes with different versions of the runtime and across chains that expose different calls, events, types, and storage items.
-The metadata also allows libraries to generate a substantial portion of the code needed to communicate with a given Substrate node, enabling libraries like [`subxt`](https://github.com/paritytech/subxt) to generate front-end interfaces that are specific to a target chain.
+The metadata also allows libraries to generate a substantial portion of the code needed to communicate with a given node, enabling libraries like [`subxt`](https://github.com/paritytech/subxt) to generate front-end interfaces that are specific to a target chain.

 ### Using `subxt` for metadata retrieval